On the Crossroads of Physics and Art: Isabel Fredeus’ Sensory Work

 Isabel Fredeus, Under the weather, stormglass sculpture, 2018 © Ans Brys

 You had to take into account all weather conditions.
-On top of that it had to stand on a plinth, have some kind of inherent meaning, and be visually beautiful.
+On top of that it had to stand on a plinth, have some kind of inherent meaning, and

 "People think that glass is very fragile, but really glass is quite well suited to gradual temperature changes.
 What I like about the work is that it is constantly changing.
 When it’s good weather, a different crystal forms to when the weather is bad.
 It is not a static image.